EliahKagan/palgoviz/basics/sll.md

 ## Solution to the problem of heterogeneous cycles

+*See `test_sll.TestHashNodeHeterogeneousCycles` for how we are defining this problem.*

 In many uses, client code can ensure no heterogeneous cycle forms.
 But that's not always feasible.
 Furthermore, the whole point of cyclic garbage collection is that even arbitrary cycles do not cause leaks.
 So it would be good if the node type could avoid keeping strong references to any heterogeneous cycles no longer reachable except through its private table.

 Nodes hold strong references to their elements and successors.
-A node's element and successor thus exist as long as the node.
+So a node's element and successor live at least as long as the node.
 Since the table entry for a node goes away when the node is collected, it seems the table's references to the element and successor could be weak instead of strong.
 Maybe this would work:

 ```python
 cls._table[weakref.ref(value), weakref.ref(next_node)] = node